Advanced Manufacturing Engineering Certificate (Multiskill) Level 3 (Year One)

 What will I study?

 The first year of the course is equivalent to 1.5 A Levels and is a standalone qualification.
 Year One is made up of nine units; three mandatory units and six further units to give a multiskilled experience as advised by local, regional employers.
-It is also possible to study A Level Maths alongside this course with a grade 7 or more in GCSE Maths.

 Year One - Advanced Manufacturing Certificate units may typically include: